UK TimesUK Times

 Facebook Twitter LinkedIn Pinterest Email

-The first round of negotiations on an enhanced Free Trade Agreement (FTA) with Turkey took place in Ankara between 23 June and 2 July 2025.
+The second round of negotiations on an enhanced Free Trade Agreement (FTA) with Turkey took place in London during the week commencing 15 September 2025.

 The UK and Turkey have a strong economic relationship, with trade between the two totalling around £28 billion in 2024, making Turkey the UK’s 16th largest trading partner.
 Trade with Turkey’s growing market of 86 million people directly supported around 57,100 jobs across the UK in 2020.

 Economic growth is our first mission in government and FTAs have an important role to play in achieving this.
-The UK is the second largest services exporter in the world, but in 2024 only 34% of UK exports to Turkey were services.
-A stronger trade relationship with this fast-growing economy will unlock new opportunities for UK businesses and contribute to jobs and prosperity in the UK.
+A stronger trade relationship with Turkey will contribute to jobs and prosperity in the UK.

-The government will only ever sign a trade agreement which aligns with the UK’s national interests, upholding our high standards across a range of sectors, alongside protections for the National Health Service.
+The UK will only ever sign a trade agreement which aligns with the UK’s national interests, upholding our high standards across a range of sectors, including protections for the National Health Service.

-The second round of negotiations is expected to take place in the Autumn of 2025.
+The third round of negotiations is expected to take place in late Autumn of 2025.
+Ministers will update Parliament on the progress of discussions with Turkey as they continue to progress.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Telegram Email